databrickslabs/delta-oms/docs/content/developer_guide/components.md

 ### Initialization

 DeltaOMS provides the component `com.databricks.labs.deltaoms.init.InitializeOMS` for initializing
-the centralized OMS database.
-The component creates the OMS DB at the location specified by the configuration settings.
+the centralized OMS schema and tables on the OMS catalog.
+The component creates the OMS schema at the EXTERNAL LOCATION specified by the configuration settings.
 Note: This process will delete all existing data in the specified location.

 Refer to [Additional Configurations]({{%relref "getting_started/additionalconfigurations.md" %}}/) for full configuration settings.